Who We Are

 For more information about Nancy, visit her at Psychology Today.

 Cathy Cooper has more than 20 years’ experience working with children and adolescents.
-She is a licensed professional counselor and registered play therapist.
+She is a licensed professional counselor.
 Having received a master’s degree in music education with an emphasis in music therapy, she also utilizes the arts in her approach to working with clients.
 She specializes in effectively developing positive relationships with young people that help support them through their emotional and social development.
-Cathy believes young children have the capacity to heal themselves through play and works closely with parents in supporting their children’s emotional growth in her clinical practice.
+Cathy believes young children have the capacity to heal themselves using play media and works closely with parents in supporting their children’s emotional growth in her clinical practice.
 Adolescents need the support of an accepting, understanding, present, and experienced therapist to learn more effective ways of coping with the many stressors today’s youth experience.
 In addition, Cathy works with women of all ages.

-To schedule an appointment with Cathy, please email her or call our office.
+To schedule an appointment with Cathy, please call our office.

-Debbie Cohn trained at The Institute For Life Coach Training, USA and is a qualified group psychotherapist with the Institute for Group Analysis in London, UK.
+Debbie Cohn is a Board Certified Coach (BCC) trained at the Institute For LIfe Coach Training, USA.
+She is a qualified group psychotherapist with the Institute for Group Analysis in London, UK.
 She has spent many years in the “helping professions” working with individuals and couples.
-She has extensive experience conducting groups specializing in domestic violence and sexual assault, women’s issues and bereavement.
+She has extensive experience conducting groups and is a group facilitator at Sexual Trauma Services of the Midlands specializing in domestic violence and sexual assault, women’s issues, and bereavement.
 She earned a Masters of Science degree in psychology from Birkbeck College, University of London.

 Debbie also brings a wealth of her own "life experience" from working the past 40 years as a marketing and advertising professional, a woman business owner, fund raising specialist, wife, mother, grandmother and community philanthropist.